kdcgarber/FontExplorer/README.md

 <p>&nbsp</p>

-Sample screen shot of the tool running from a windows command prompt
+## Sample screen shot of the tool running from a windows command prompt
 <img src="https://github.com/kdcgarber/Font-editor/blob/main/images/FontEditorScreen.png" width7200 height600>

-This is the output of all the fonts - done with the 'm' choice in the tool.
+## This is the output of all the fonts - done with the 'm' choice in the tool.
 <img src="https://github.com/kdcgarber/font-editor/blob/main/images/outimage.bmp" width7200 height600>

 <p>&nbsp</p>
 <p>&nbsp</p>

+## Notes
 <pre>
 File In Use: data - 28256 - 32k.bin             Char Set: 17     Char Set Name: "My Model-1 Font"
 Char in char set (1-128): 1